Gets the primary clipboard of the widget.

 Gets whether the widget would like any available extra horizontal space.

-scrollable area or document in your window would often be set to
+When a user resizes a window, widgets with expand set to true generally receive the extra space.
+For example, a list or scrollable area or document in your window would often be set to expand.

-Containers should use Gtk::Widget#compute_expand
+Widgets with children should use Gtk::Widget#compute_expand

 has the expand flag set.
 If any child of a widget wants to